glymphie/CTFdeploy/README.md

 ### [Documentation](docs/setup_doc.md).

 # Notice
-<b>CTFdeploy will alter the following files in CTFd: requirements.txt, docker-compose.yml, and docker-entrypoint.sh.
+<b>CTFdeploy will alter the following files in CTFd: requirements.txt and docker-entrypoint.sh.
 This is to integrate CTFdeploy, read through the documentation and read the source code if you are in doubt about either integrity or safety.</b>

 # References